aartykov/panorama-stitching/README.md

 # panorama-stitching

-This project is about homography estimation with standard normalized DLT algorithm by employing RANSAC.
-Afterwards, panorama stitching is conducted by using two images.
+This project is about homography estimation with standard normalized DLT algorithm and RANSAC.
+After homography estimation, panorama stitching is conducted by using two images.

 # Dependencies